 How did you approach the implementation?

 As I see it, just because you’ve always done something a certain way, it doesn’t mean you always have to do it that way.
 We didn’t just translate from the old to the new system.
 We used the implementation as an opportunity to tidy up some of the pay rates we no longer use and make it all a bit more user friendly.
 Our Consultant, Ishbel Wise, was a big help with this.
-She was here a lot and went through the different pay types we have.
+She was here a lot and went through the different payment types we have.
 She helped us build the new system.

 For example, we had two pay types for absence: authorised and unauthorised.
 But this is not actually something that we report on, so we simplified it to just the one pay type: ‘absent’.